Juhiiis-osrs/clan-chat-censor/README.md

 - **Click to hide again** – lets you re-censor a message you revealed.
 - **Chat types** – clan, guest clan, friends chat, group ironman, public chat (does not censor overhead chat).

+## Known limitation
+If RuneLite's **Chat Filter** plugin is set to filter clan chat members, friends chat members or friends, censored messages from those players can't be revealed, and older messages from them can't be censored after the fact.
+Turn those Chat Filter options off to use both plugins together.